Fran Hopper: Personal life

 She married Dr. John B. Hopper II (October 3, 1920–Feb.
 19, 2010) in 1944 and started signing her name as "Fran Hopper."
-They had three children: John B. Hopper III, Peter B. Hopper, and Anne R. Knutson.she married Eric Knutson.
-Her daughter Anne had four children Jonathan knutson, Liz knutson, Mark Knutson and David.
+They had three children: John B. Hopper III, Peter B. Hopper, and his twin sister Dr Anne R. Knutson. she married Dr Eric Knutson.
+Her daughter Anne had four children Jonathan knutson, Elizabeth knutson, Mark Knutson and David Knutson.
+Peter hopper had two sons Andrew and Tim.
 The family lived in Mendham, New Jersey, until 1955, when they moved to Chester, New Jersey, where they raised and showed Arabian horses.
 They returned to Mendham in 1955, then moved to Thornton, New Hampshire, in 1974.
 In 2006, Hopper and her husband moved to the retirement home The Pines in the Whiting section of Manchester Township, New Jersey.

 Hopper died in New Jersey on November 29, 2017.

 Accolades

 In 2000, Hopper was nominated to the Friends of Lulu Hall of Fame.